2015 Annual Alumni/ae Awards Banquet

 The combined meals program and food pantry, now called Clay Street Table to emphasize the community at 13th & Clay, has become a major source of food for people living on the margins.
 Under Davis’ leadership – which he credits to some transforming conversations with Iliff’s Cathie Kelsey – the Table has become a network of partnerships drawing together hundreds of volunteers from other churches and religious communities, civic groups, schools, colleges, and, very importantly, from the community being served.
 More than just providing food, it is a ministry that uses cooking and serving meals, and the staffing of its pantry, as avenues to build a caring community with and for its vulnerable neighbors who often feel isolated and alone.
 It feeds those who are hungry in body or in spirit by drawing together people of different ages and walks of life into a diverse community united in a common purpose.

 Prior to serving at St. Stephen’s, Davis served 13 years as Minister for Congregational Life at First Congregational UCC in Portland.
-During this time, he came to Iliff to earn his Doctor of Ministry, 2008.
+During this time, he came to Iliff to earn his Doctor of Ministry.
 He has also served as Chapel Coordinator at Princeton University and Acting Assistant Dean at the University of Pennsylvania.
-He is a graduate of Stetson University (B.A. ’86), Princeton Theological Seminary (M.Div. ’90), and Iliff School of Theology (D.Min. ’08).
+He is a graduate of Stetson University (B.A. ’86), Princeton Theological Seminary (MDIV ’90), and Iliff (DMIN ’08).

 Rev. Dr. Kristina Lizardy-Hajbi is the Director of the Center for Analytics, Research and Data (CARD) for the United Church of Christ.
 Kristina’s personal and organizational mission is to gather, provide, and interpret information and trends for the purposes of illuminating the past, realizing the present, and envisioning the future of the UCC within the larger social context.

 In the past year, she was a faculty member for the Nollau Institute, a leadership development program for executives of the denomination’s health and human service organizations.
-She is also a re-accreditor for the Association of Theological Schools and was most recently on the re-accreditation team for one of the UCC’s related seminaries.
+She is also a re-accreditor for the Association of Theological Schools and was most recently on the re-accreditation team for a UCC’s related seminary.

-Prior to her current ministry, Kristina served as Director of the Office of Minority and International Students at Colorado College.
+Prior to her current ministry, Rev. Dr. Lizardy-Hajbi served as director of the Office of Minority and International Students at Colorado College.
 She was also an on-call chaplain at Saint Anthony Hospitals and a program coordinator for Iliff’s Lilly Endowment-funded FaithTrek program.
-Kristina has taught Vocation and Orientation and Basic Colloquium courses at Iliff and was a guest lecturer for the UCC History and Polity course.
+She has taught Vocation and Orientation and Basic Colloquium courses at Iliff and was a guest lecturer for the UCC History and Polity course.
 She has also led webinars and taught courses for the Center for Progressive Renewal in Atlanta.

 She is an active member of the Religious Research Association, the Society for the Scientific Study of Religion, and the American Academy of Religion.
 She is on the steering committee of the Faith Communities Today (FACT) Project, one of the largest and longest running multi-faith surveys of congregations in the United States.
 She lives in Denver with her spouse, Ali, and commutes regularly to Cleveland.